 Following are the steps and the guidelines we have used during the linear regression :

-We started by performing descriptive statistics on all the input and output variable and tried to understand correlation amongst all the variable.
+We started by performing descriptive statistics on all the input and output variable and tried to understand correlation amongst all variables.
 Correlation was captured amongst independent variables and also between dependent and independent variable.

 The values highlighted in yellow indicate which variable mostly correlated with another one.